magium/configuration-manager/README.md

 ## Getting Started
 ### Wiring Configuration

 The core object is the [`ConfigurationRepository`](lib/Config/Repository/ConfigurationRepository.php) object.
 That is what your application will typically interact with.
-The intent is that all you need to do is require a `Config` object as a dependency and it all works out nicely.
+The intent is that all you need to do is require a `ConfigurationRepository` object (or an object implementing `ConfigInterface`)as a dependency and it all works out nicely.

 In other words, this: